 Strategic alliances are aimed at replacing historically adversarial relations between, for example, a firm and its suppliers, or a firm and its customers, with a more committed cooperative relationship.
 This would contribute to a sustainable competitive advantage and the achievement of major goals for both parties.

-The formulation of strategic alliances differs from contracting-out services in the same way dating differs from marriage.
+The formulation of strategic alliances differs from contracting-out services in the same way dating differs from a marriage.
 It has to do with a long-term commitment and the replacement of adversarial negotiations with more of a win/win approach.

-In common with any long-term relationship, clarifying up front the outputs to be achieved, how those outputs are to be measured and what standards are acceptable will enhance the chances of success and the degree to which the strategic alliance succeeds.
+In common with any long-term relationship, clarifying upfront the outputs to be achieved, how those outputs are to be measured and what standards are acceptable will enhance the chances of success and the degree to which the strategic alliance succeeds.

 11. LEARNING ORGANISATIONS

-A learning organization is one in which purposeful systematic and ongoing learning is an integral part of a continuous improvement system and a major contributor to a sustainable competitive advantage.
+A learning organization is one in which purposeful systematic and ongoing learning is an integral part of a continuous improvement system and a major contributor to sustainable competitive advantage.

 All organizations utilize inputs such as money, material, machinery, information, and of course, people to achieve their outputs.
 All of those inputs, with the exception of people, are equally available to all competitors in a single market.
 What differentiates the more successful organizations is the quality of the people.
-It is the people and how they work together to process inputs into value-added outputs or services that is the key to sustained success.
+It is the people and how they work together to process inputs into value-added outputs or services that are the key to sustained success.